whoobee/qb/README.md

-## MiroBOT project
+## qB project

-MiroBOT is an autonomous differential drive robot developed in ROS Melodic.
+qB is an autonomous differential drive robot developed in ROS Melodic.

-### Coponents used in MiroBOT project
+### Coponents used in qB project
 Robot processing unit:
  - Jetson Nano
  - WiFi module